 - Also great for putting alcohol in for gel polish clean up to remove gel...

 This is a glass container that holds the liquid acrylic.
 There are many options available, such at the 4-piece set shown above by BYTMS.
+If you want to heat up the dappen dish to speed the curing process, you can soak it in hot water.

 4. Acrylic liquid monomer